This post contains affiliate links.

 Where the sweet spot is, is different for everyone.
 There are a few things to take into account:

-- What’s your budget?
+• What’s your budget?
 If there is a question on how much you should spend, the budget is always the most important component.
-Of course you can often get something better by spending more but you only have a limited amount of money and at some point you’ll run into diminishing returns.
+Of course, you can often get something better by spending more but you only have a limited amount of money and at some point, you’ll run into diminishing returns.
 Above you can roughly see what your price options are and what to expect.

-- What kind of coffee do you want to brew?
+• What kind of coffee do you want to brew?
 This is a more important question than you might think.
 For most brewing methods like drip, pour over, French press, etc, you don’t have to spend top dollar.
-Of course you can always do that but it’s not strictly necessary.
+Of course, you can always do that but it’s not strictly necessary.
 However, for brewing espresso, a high(er)-end grinder is pretty much a necessity.
 Espresso is pretty picky and you can see larger differences in taste with very small adjustments.
 So for making good espresso, you want a grinder that has a lot of adjustability in the fine range and grinds very consistently.
 Those do cost more money.

-- Is this a new hobby or longer lasting?
+• Is this a new hobby or longer lasting?
 Are you new to brewing coffee at home or at least new to grinding your own coffee?
 If so, start with something cheaper.
 We all try different hobbies that we give up after a while and coffee is no different.
 However, don’t start with the cheapest Ebay special you can find either.
 Whether it’s a hobby or you just want to improve your morning brew, grinding should be somewhat enjoyable.
 Spending a little more than $15 does help and will get you better coffee.

-- Do you already have a grinder?
-Of course if you already have a grinder, you’re probably looking to upgrade.
+• Do you already have a grinder?
+Of course, if you already have a grinder, you’re probably looking to upgrade.
 There’s no point in buying something of similar quality unless that other grinder does something very specific your current one doesn’t.
 Is this a sustained hobby and you’re ready for something really nice?
 Shopping in the upper price ranges is going to get you a nice upgrade and something that will increase the quality of your brew.

-For beginners and people that just want to try grinding their own beans, buying a grinder in the lowe price ranges makes sense.
+For beginners and people who just want to try grinding their own beans, buying a grinder in the lowe price range makes sense.
 I started with a Hario Skerton and it was a massive upgrade over pre-ground coffee.
 It also got me to enjoy the process of making coffee and exploring further.
 Now having tried more expensive grinders, those are better however, the step from pre-ground to freshly ground is hard to beat.
 The Skerton is a great entry-level grinder that does a good job for the starting home barista.
 It has some flaws but all the grinders at this price point do.

-For people that already have a grinder (probably an entry level one), you can step up one range but why not spend a little bit extra and get something really nice.
-If you already have a grinder, you probably know if you want something better and let’s face it, most people do after a while.
+For people that already have a grinder (probably an entry-level one), you can step up one range but why not spend a little bit extra and get something really nice?
+If you already have a grinder, you probably know if you want something better, and let’s face it, most people do after a while.
 So stepping up two price ranges is a good idea.
-Of course there is a point of diminishing returns.
+Of course, there is a point of diminishing returns.
 While you can get something nicer for $300 than for $150, the difference is not as big as between $30 and $80.
 But if you know that this is something you’ll keep doing for a long time and have the money, buy the best you can get.

 If you want to brew espresso, you’ll need a good grinder, whether you’re a beginner or not.
 There is no real way around this.
 Making espresso is very sensitive to a good grinder and starting with a $40 one is just not going to work.
 You’ll need a grinder that costs $100+ and will get the best results with grinders $150+.
 This might seem like a lot of money and it is, but an espresso machine is expensive too so spending a little bit more to get the best out of your machine is worth it.
 A cheap grinder will just cause you frustration in this situation.